 Thus, it is safe to say that unquestionably, globalization, western culture, and colonialists that attempted to assimilate Africans into their own cultures have shaped Uganda’s identity- even up to today.

 Being with natural hair is being true to you.
 Beauty comes from the heart and not what the world defines as beauty.
-Being comfortable and happy with whatever look you have when it comes to going purely natural.
+Be comfortable and happy with whatever look you have when it comes to going purely natural.

 While grappling with this topic, I asked women in office what their attitude towards natural hair was; those women are conservative, those women fear chemicals, these women hate modern things, they don’t care for their looks, they are broke and some want to look young, that’s why they keep natural hair.